split56/LearningProjects/README.md

 Project 4 : WPM: <br>
 -, a another small project before the advance ones. <br>
 -, i keep getting into trouble when trying to push!
 Guess the only way to fix this is to try until it works <br>

+Project 5 : Shortest Path Finder: <br>
+-, an implementation of BFS. <br>